Faerqur/EmlaLock-Controls/README.md

 In EmlaLock, create a session with visible counters and, ideally, make initial duration and minimal duration the same amount.

+## This interface

+* Adding time means increasing the duration _and_ the minimal duration by the same amount.
+* The maximal duration you can add at a time is one week.

 ## [Countdown](https://faerqur.github.io/EmlaLock-Controls/v1/Countdown.html)

 ### [Settings](https://faerqur.github.io/EmlaLock-Controls/v1/Countdown-Settings.html)